Improving Convergence and Generalization Using Parameter Symmetries: Discussion

 \section{Discussion}

-Teleportation provides a powerful tool to search on the loss level sets for parameters with desired properties.
+Teleportation is a powerful tool to search in the loss level sets for parameters with desired properties.
 We provide theoretical guarantees that teleportation accelerates the convergence rate of SGD.
-Using concepts in symmetry, we propose a distinct notion of curvature and show that incorporating additional teleportation objectives such as changing the curvatures can be beneficial to generalization.
+Using concepts in symmetry, we propose a novel notion of curvature and show that incorporating additional teleportation objectives such as changing the curvatures can be beneficial to generalization.
 The close relationship between symmetry and optimization opens up a number of exciting opportunities.
-Exploring other objectives is an interesting future direction.
-Another potential application is to extend the teleportation method to different architectures, such as convolutional or graph neural networks, and to different algorithms, such as sampling-based optimization.
+Exploring other objectives in teleportation appears to be an interesting future direction.
+Other possible applications include extending teleportation to different architectures, such as convolutional or graph neural networks, and to different algorithms, such as sampling-based optimization.

 The empirical results linking sharpness and curvatures to generalization are intriguing.
 However, the theoretical origin of their relation remains unclear.
-In particular, a more precise description of how the loss landscape changes under distribution shifts is still an open question.
+In particular, a precise description of how the loss landscape changes under distribution shifts is not known.
 More investigation of the correlation between curvatures and generalization will help teleportation to further improve generalization and take us a step closer to understanding the loss landscape.